Easy Room AI

 8. BoxBrownie — best for premium human-quality edits

 BoxBrownie is a long-established real-estate photo-editing service offering virtual staging with human oversight, trusted by agencies that want consistent, high-end results.
+They've been in the real-estate photo game longer than most AI tools have existed.

 Speed, realism, and pricing for agents